-In the event of violations of the GHSA Code of Ethics and/or Standards of Conduct, the Executive Director has the authority to invoke penalties, but not limited to, monetary fines, probation, and/or suspension.
+In the event of violations of the GHSA Code of Ethics and/or Standards of Conduct, the Executive Director has the authority to invoke penalties involving fines, probation, and/or suspension.
 Individuals receiving penalties from the GHSA Office have the right to appeal their case before the Officials Advisory Committee.